 An AND gate is built using a NAND gate and an inverter.
 The NAND gate is shown in the following diagram.

 OR is implemented similarly to AND.
-First, a NOR gate is used (shown below) which output is sent through an inverter (not shown).
-The NOR gate uses two NMOS transistor in parallel with two PMOS transistors in series–again using a complementary configuration.
+First, a NOR gate’s (shown below) output is inverted (shown above).
+The NOR gate uses two NMOS transistors in parallel with two PMOS transistors in series.

 With just these three gates, many other logic gates, as well as more advanced digital circuitry, can be built.

 There are two fundamental types of logic used in microcontrollers: combinational and sequential.
-The output of combinational logic depends only on the current inputs much like the AND, OR and NOT gates previously discussed.
-Sequential logic depends both on the current inputs as well as the previous inputs and is the basis for forming memory circuits.
+The output of combinational logic depends only on the current inputs much like the AND, OR, and NOT gates previously discussed.
+Sequential logic (the basis for memory circuits) depends both on the present inputs as well as the previous inputs.

 A binary adder has two inputs and two outputs.
 The inputs are the bits being added.
 The outputs are the sum and the carry value.
 Adding two binary numbers can yield four results: 0 and 1 with and without a carry.
 The carry bit is added to the next digit of the binary number meaning that the next addition will include three inputs: the bits to be added and the carry from the previous bit.

 The top half of the above truth table (where the carry is zero) is called a half adder circuit.
 The sum is

 a XOR b and the carry is

 a AND b.
 The entire table (known as a full adder) is represented by the equations below.